danmastrian/byt-descendants-portal/README.md

 The system includes a small [OLED display](https://www.amazon.com/dp/B08CDN5PSJ) and [4-button keypad](https://www.adafruit.com/product/1332) which is used to display status and set configuration values such as DMX channel range and maximum brightness.

+## Control System

-The code was written for the [Adafruit Feather M4 Express (SAMD51)](https://www.adafruit.com/product/3857) board.
+The code in this repo was written for the [Adafruit Feather M4 Express (SAMD51)](https://www.adafruit.com/product/3857) board.

 Keypad input is handled by an [Adafruit TCA8418](https://www.adafruit.com/product/4918), to reduce the number of GPIO pins used on the M4, because specific pins are needed for the 8 LED data outputs.